keanamaral/Eat-Da-Burger/README.md

 ---

-## Live Link
+## Live Heroku Link
-The demo of the burger eating application can be found by clicking [here](https://secret-lake-55615.herokuapp.com/).
+The demo of the burger eating application can be found by clicking [here](https://evening-tor-55442.herokuapp.com/).

-or entering https://secret-lake-55615.herokuapp.com/ is your browser.
+or entering: https://evening-tor-55442.herokuapp.com/ in your browser.

 ---